The Day Metallica Fired Dave Mustaine

 In Mustaine's own book, Mustaine: A Heavy Metal Memoir, he attributes the final break to a physical altercation that took place between himself and guitarist James Hetfield after Hetfield got between Mustaine and original Metallica bassist Ron McGovney — and ended when, according to Mustaine, "I threw a right cross that landed flush against James' face, turning his mouth into a pile of bloody Chiclets."

-Mustaine remained unaware of Hammett's invitation — and part of the lineup — until after the band's April 9, 1983, gig.
-Ian remembers witnessing a soundcheck by billmates Vandenberg that was marred by a drunken tantrum by the guitarist, who was "screaming at them that they sucked and they should get the f--- off the stage," but he says he was still surprised when he showed up at the rehearsal facility "a day or two later" and discovered Mustaine was out of the band.
+Mustaine remained unaware of Hammett's invitation — and part of the lineup — until after the band's April 9, 1983 gig.
+Ian remembers witnessing a soundcheck by billmates Vandenberg that was marred by a drunken tantrum by the guitarist, who was "screaming at them that they sucked and they should get the fuck off the stage."
+Still, Ian says he was surprised when he showed up at the rehearsal facility "a day or two later" and discovered Mustaine was out of the band.

 Saying that the April 9 gig was "the last straw," Ian describes a plan implemented "with the precision of a military air strike," which culminated with other members of Metallica buying a one-way bus ticket to Los Angeles and waiting until Mustaine passed out drunk.
 "They woke him up while he was still mostly incoherent and fired him.
 He had passed out in his clothes, so they didn’t have to help him get dressed," he wrote.
 "They just collected his stuff, which they had mostly packed in a bag already, and literally put him on the bus before he understood what was happening.
 Then they made plans to send him his gear."